eafit-apolo/apolo-users/docs/source/software/applications/trinity/trinity-2.8.5/index.rst

     .. note::

-        In this example, we loaded the intel compiler icc v19.0.4, because trinity does support it, but we have to do some tweaking first.
+        In this example, we loaded the Intel compiler icc v19.0.4, because trinity does support it, but we have to do some changes first.

 #.
-Now, we start tweaking some components that are inside the directory you extracted from the tar.gz file.
+Now, we start configuring some components that are inside the directory you extracted from the tar.gz file.

     .. code-block:: bash